 When you build a Sankey chart you need to provide at least 2 (two) attributes and one measure.
 Your x-axis attributes can contain at most 13 values, any more and you cannot view a SanKey chart.
 ThoughtSpot Sankey charts are read from left to right.
 The width of the flow represents the measure, the attributes or "steps" appear as solid bars:

 The Austin Animal Center Outcomes data shows the outcome of processing for different breeds of animal.
 The measure is the count of total animals.
-Looking at how an animal was classified when they entered the system, this chart shows the outcome processing that took the animal out of the system.
+This chart shows the general outcomes for each animal type that entered the system.